-A large glass of 13% ABV wine puts a woman over the UK’s Chief Medical Officers' (CMO) low risk unit guidelines.
-Another small glass (125ml) will put men over the guidelines too.
+Drinking more than six medium 175ml glasses of 13% ABV in a week wine will put adults over the UK’s Chief Medical Officers' (CMO) low risk unit guidelines.

 If you regularly drink over these guidelines, you could be increasing your chances of developing long-term health conditions.